-Alison Garwood-Jones is an award-winning writer, blogger and a former editor with Elle Canada and Viva magazines.
-Her blog, “Society Pages,” explores her take on human nature and was nominated twice (“Arts & Entertainment” and “Life” categories) in the 2014 Canadian Weblog Awards.
-Alison was also recently cited as a “favourite blogger” by BrazenCareerist.com, the Washington, D.C.-based work-related website for “next-generation professionals” profiled by 60 Minutes.
+Alison Garwood-Jones is an award-winning writer, blogger and a former editor at Elle Canada.
+Her blog, “Society Pages,” explores her take on human nature and creativity and was a three-time nominee in the Canadian Weblog Awards.
+Alison was also recently cited as a “favourite blogger” by Brazen, the Washington, D.C.-based work-related website for “next-generation professionals” profiled by 60 Minutes.

 In January 2017, Alison launched Willful, a web series she hosts and co-created with photographer and videographer Yann Yap.
 The series tracks how artists and creative entrepreneurs work, thrive and survive.
 Check it out for stories about inspiration and process, tips on how to make career pivots or transfer your skills as jobs change, plus advice on the economics of being (and staying) creative.
 Feedback from other freelancers has fueled them on as did the unexpected thumbs up they got from TVO Docs, Broadway producer and Grammy-Award winner Michael J. Moritz Jr. and, Paul Haggis, the Oscar-winning screenwriter and producer.
 (Neither are known to them).